Breiseth Hall 570-408-4234 (T) 570-408-7846 (F) Email

-Adult Psychiatric/Mental Health Nurse Practitioners provide primary mental health care to patients.
-Focused clinical practice prepares the psychiatric/mental health NP to provide comprehensive care in a variety of settings including hospitals, outpatient offices, clinics, and rehabilitation facilities.
+Psychiatric/Mental Health Nurse Practitioners provide primary mental health care to patients.
+Focused clinical practice prepares the psychiatric/mental health nurse practitioner to provide comprehensive care in a variety of settings including hospitals, outpatient offices, clinics, and rehabilitation facilities.
 Nurse practitioners in the psychiatric/mental health field assess, diagnose, and treat mental illness with therapy, rehabilitation, and prescriptive drugs.
-Graduates of the program will earn master’s degrees and are eligible to sit for national certification examinations.
+Graduates of the program will earn a master’s degree and are eligible to sit for national certification examinations.

-The 42-credit Adult Psychiatric/Mental Health Nurse Practitioners program is held online*.
+The 42-credit Psychiatric/Mental Health Nurse Practitioner program is held online*.
 Required clinical hours are completed in an approved location where students reside.

-An Adult Psychiatric/Mental Health Nurse Practitioners certificate program is available for advanced practice nurses who have earned a master’s degree.
-Students seeking this certification will complete the 27-credit Adult Psychiatric/Mental Health Nurse Practitioner curriculum.
+A Psychiatric/Mental Health Nurse Practitioner post-graduate certificate program is available for advanced practice nurses who have earned a master’s degree.
+Students seeking this certification will complete the Psychiatric/Mental Health Nurse Practitioner curriculum.
 A review of official transcripts will determine a student’s course of study.

 • Master’s or Doctoral degree with a major in nursing from a program approved by either The National League for Nursing (NLN) or The Commission on Collegiate Nursing Education (CCNE).